GoogleCloudPlatform/emblem/docs/decisions/2022-02-04-cloud-build.md

 In the future, we hope to migrate to a managed deployment system, which will allow us to more easily visualize our pipeline and manage our rollouts.
 We will use this opportunity to show our users our migration story from a handbuilt deployment system to a managed deployment product.

+## Design elements

+Our canary rollout system uses Cloud Build to recursively increase traffic until we hit 100%.
+This approach allows us to maintain a DRY style of code, thus helping reduce tech debt and ensure maintainability.
+Furthermore, it means the user can adjust the traffic jumps, because each increase is `current_traffic` + `N`.
+The alternative is to write each traffic increase explicitly, which hardcodes in the values and increases the chance of the commands getting out of sync over time.

+We are using Cloud Build because it is the main Google Cloud Platform CI/CD tool.
+This allows us to take advantage of the security benefits of the Cloud Build identity and other integrations (eg Secret Manager).

 ## Links